-- The development of Dr. Penfield’s revolutionary “Montréal Procedure” in the treatment of epilepsy, and the first to map primary somatosensory cotex (the Penfield Homonculus)
+- The development of Dr. Penfield’s revolutionary “Montréal Procedure” in the treatment of epilepsy, and the first to map primary somatosensory cortex;

-- Formative use and development of neuroimaging technologies including CAT and MRI
+- The formative use and development of neuroimaging technologies including CAT and MRI;

-International leader in the development of a comprehensive repository of brain imaging, samples of neurological disorders from centre patients, and other genetic and clinical data
+- And the development of a comprehensive repository of brain imaging, including samples of neurological disorders from centre patients, and other genetic and clinical data.